futoin/specs/final/ftn3_iface_definition.md

     * value - any type defined in this section
 * array - ordered list of values
     * value - any type defined in this section
+* enum - value from predefined set
+    * value - integer or string
+* set - list of unique values
+    * value - integer or string
 * any - field type is not checked
 * *CustomType* - any pre-defined custom type defined, inherited or imported in the same iface